slamanna212/AnsiblePlaybooks/README.md

 It requires some Galaxy Modules, install them with:

     ansible-galaxy install -r requirements.yml
 For Droplet creation , a Digital Ocean API token is required.
-Export it as an env variable for these playbooks to use it.
+Export it as an env variable on the server running the playbook to use it.

     export DO_API_TOKEN="API_TOKEN_HERE"